greg-js/arch-wiki-md-repo/wiki/_content/Dell Inspiron 5547.md

 ### Video

 The notebook comes two GPUs, one power-efficent (Intel Corporation Haswell-ULT Integrated Graphics) and one more powerful and more power-hungry (AMD Radeon R7 M265).
-Work with [video-hybrid-intel-ati-bumblebee](https://www.archlinux.org/packages/?name=video-hybrid-intel-ati-bumblebee) but you need to read [Hybrid graphics/AMD Dynamic Switchable Graphics](/index.php/ATI#Hybrid_graphics.2FAMD_Dynamic_Switchable_Graphics "ATI") (proper use of hybrid graphics).
+Work with [video-hybrid-intel-ati-bumblebee](https://www.archlinux.org/packages/?name=video-hybrid-intel-ati-bumblebee)<sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): package not found]</sup> but you need to read [Hybrid graphics/AMD Dynamic Switchable Graphics](/index.php/ATI#Hybrid_graphics.2FAMD_Dynamic_Switchable_Graphics "ATI") (proper use of hybrid graphics).
 This has not be testing yet.

 [AMD Catalyst](/index.php/AMD_Catalyst "AMD Catalyst") not tested.